 Companies are player-created organizations that offer a hierarchical structure.
-Companies are limited to 50 players and it is not currently known if they can form alliances with other companies.
-They can however declare war on each other, during which players can freely attack opposing companies and eventuelly launch a siege on their territory.
+Companies are limited to 100 players, and as of the Preview event could not create alliances with other companies.
+They can however declare war on each other, during which players can launch a siege on their territory.

 Companies have different ranks, the highest being the Governor, and second-in-command being the Consuls.
 Governors will typically be able to set taxes or start settlement projects.